Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 \subsubsection{Word embeddings}

 Word embeddings, a type of word representation which allows words with a similar meaning to have a similar representation, were used by several studies \cite{Severyn2015, Jiang2015, Castellucci2015a, Castellucci2015b, Cai2015, Gao2015, ChenP2015, Stojanovski2015, GaoFei2016, Zhao2016, Rexha2016, Hao2017, Kitaoka2017, Arslan2018, Baccouche2018, ChenYuxiao2018, Ghosal2018, Hanafy2018, Jianqiang2018, Stojanovski2018, SunXiaoZhang2018, Wan2018, Yan2018} adopting a learning-based (Machine Learning, Deep Learning and Statistical) or hybrid approach.
-These studies used word embedding algorithms, such as word2vec\footnote{https://code.google.com/archive/p/word2vec/}, fastText\footnote{https://fasttext.cc/}, and/or GloVe\footnote{https://nlp.stanford.edu/projects/glove/}.
+These studies used word embedding algorithms, such as word2vec, fastText\footnote{https://fasttext.cc/}, and/or GloVe\footnote{https://nlp.stanford.edu/projects/glove/}.
 Such a form of learned representation for text is capable of capturing the context of words within a piece of text, syntactic patterns, semantic similarity and relation with other words, amongst other word representations.
-Therefore, word embeddings are used for different NLP problems, with social opinion mining being one of them.
+Therefore, word embeddings are used for different NLP problems, with SOM being one of them.

-\subsubsection{Aspect-based social opinion mining}
+\subsubsection{Aspect-based Social Opinion Mining}

-Sentence-level social opinion mining approaches tend to fail in discovering an opinion dimension, such as sentiment polarity about a particular entity and/or its aspects \cite{Cambria2013}.
+Sentence-level SOM approaches tend to fail in discovering an opinion dimension, such as sentiment polarity about a particular entity and/or its aspects \cite{Cambria2013}.
 Therefore, an aspect-level (also referred to as feature/topic-based) \cite{Hu2004} approach --where an opinion is made up of targets and their associated opinion dimension (e.g., sentiment polarity)-- has been used in some studies to overcome such issues.
-Certain NLP tasks, such as a parsing, Part-Of-Speech (POS) tagger, and NER, are usually required to extract the entities or aspects from the respective social data.
+Certain NLP tasks, such as a parsing, POS tagger, and NER, are usually required to extract the entities or aspects from the respective social data.